Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Main result

-Finally, we note that many works in the literature on Subsampled Newton propose to subsample both the Hessian and the gradient (e.g., see \cite[]{roosta2019sub}), which would be akin to $\xbt_{s+1} = \xbt_s - \Bbt_s\cdot\frac1m\sum_{i=1}^m\nabla\psi_i(\xbt_s)$, i.e., one mini-batch update of SVRN, but without the variance reduction.
-However, as is noted in the literature, to maintain linear convergence of such a method, one has to increase the gradient sample size at an exponential rate, which means that, for finite-sum minimization, we quickly revert back to the full~gradient (see Appendix \ref{a:experiments} for an empirical comparison).
+We note that some of the literature on Subsampled Newton proposes to subsample both the Hessian and the gradient \cite{bollapragada2018exact}, which would be akin to $\xbt_{s+1} = \xbt_s - \eta_s\Hbt^{-1}\frac1m\sum_{i=1}^m\nabla \psi_{I_i}(\xbt_s)$.
+However, as is noted in the literature, to maintain linear convergence of such a method, one has to keep increasing the gradient sample size at an exponential rate, which means that, for finite-sum minimization, we quickly revert back to the full~gradient (see experiments in Section \ref{s:experiments-ls}).